 Elasticity limit: up to the elasticity limit, the material will return to its original basic shape when the applied stress is removed.

 Fluidity limit: at the fluidity limit, the material becomes fluid and the elongation continues to increase during consistent stress.
-Extremely hard materials and hard alloys often have very limited fluidity, which means that a theoretical fluidity limit is used, often of 0.2% yield stress, sometimes lower.
+Extremely hard materials and hard alloys often have very limited fluidity, which means that a theoretical fluidity limit is used, often of 0.2% yield stress, and sometimes lower.

-Tensile strength: above the tensile strength the object starts to distort, it becomes narrow in places, which means that it can handle less stresses and will start to distort even more quickly.
+Tensile strength: above the tensile strength the object starts to distort.
+It becomes narrow in places, which means that it can handle less stresses and will start to distort even more quickly.
 When the tensile strength has been reached, a breakage is almost unavoidable.